Skip to main content

 helm uninstall --namespace kubewarden kubewarden-crds

-Once the helm charts have been uninstalled, you can remove the Kubernetes namespace that was used to deploy the Kubewarden stack:
+Once the helm charts have been uninstalled, remove the Kubernetes namespace that was used to deploy the Kubewarden stack:

 kubectl delete namespace kubewarden